igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 Since Stream 0 MUST be reliable, Stream ID MUST NOT be 0.

-Upon receipt of an EXPIRED_STREAM_DATA frame, the receiver advances the current receive offset for the stream to be Minimum Stream Offset value.
+Upon receipt of an EXPIRED_STREAM_DATA frame, the receiver advances the smallest receive offset for the stream ({{offsets}}) to be the Minimum Stream Offset value.

 The sender MUST NOT reduce the minimum retransmittable offset for a stream, but loss and reordering can cause EXPIRED_STREAM_DATA frames to be received out of order.
-EXPIRED_STREAM_DATA frames that do not advance the current receive offset for the stream MUST be ignored.
+EXPIRED_STREAM_DATA frames that do not advance the smallest receive offset for the stream MUST be ignored.

-If the current receive offset becomes larger than the largest received offset for the stream, the receiver MUST advance the stream's largest received offset to be the current receive offset.
-If the new largest received offset is advaned past the current stream and connection flow control window limits, an endpoint MUST terminate a connection with a FLOW_CONTROL_ERROR error.
+It is possible for the smallest receive offset to become larger than the largest received offset for the stream.
+Receipt of an EXPIRED_STREAM_DATA does not advance the largest received offset for the stream.

 Sender Interface and Behavior    {#sender-interface}